Sign up for email alerts

 The Salvos

-Myer has engaged with long standing charity partner The Salvos to encourage customers and staff to return their second hand clothes to the Hub in each selected store.
+Myer has engaged with long standing charity partner The Salvos to encourage customers and staff to return their second-hand clothes to the Hub in each selected store.

 Items must be clean, dry, undamaged, have no tears or missing parts, and be in a condition fit for another life with someone else.
 Clothes collected through our donation stations will be re-sold in The Salvos Stores, where they will create a positive impact for both people and the planet.
 Clothing items that are not suitable for re-sale will be processed through The Salvos third-party network and converted to rags, fuel blocks and exported.